 The author of this wonder-instrument did not think that I might actually not be bothered by my suicidal ideation.
 It’s not only that it might be protective (there is, actually, research suggesting that), but that I might be so depressed that it no longer worries me that my ‘suicidal thoughts’ might no longer ‘bother me’.
 Moreover, ‘suicidal thoughts‘ are more than likely to mean all sorts of different things.

 Just in case you wonder, no, in neither case the results of the ‘instrument’ were discussed.
 There was no ‘follow-up’ interview with which I am often challenged when I talk about ‘bilberry questionnaires’.
-It’s like: the results of the PHQ-9 don’t really count (it’s always a mystery why you do things which don’t count), clinicians unpick them with interviews.
+Conversations with clinicians inevitably go like this: the results of the PHQ-9 don’t really count (it’s always a mystery why you do things which don’t count) because clinicians unpick them with interviews.
 Well, no, they didn’t.
 The results were taken at face value as the ‘true’ rendering of my mood.
 I must admit that in both cases this became a source of some merriment for me.
 Depression or not.